sammeekbanerjii-cpu/AI-Product-Strategy/01-the-bet/diagnostic.md

 *Workflow depth × switching cost.
 Would users leave in a weekend if a competitor showed up?*

 **Score rationale:**
+ Workflow Depth — Moderate, but growing.

+ Offer Service is getting deeper in the workflow:
+ -> Offer authoring, field sets, form templates, staging, and publishing are all centralized in the Offer Catalog -> OGS handles form submissions, routes data to Data Cloud and downstream systems, and tracks user interactions -> Progressive profiling, write-once-reuse, and PLG trial provisioning are now embedded in marketing workflows

+ The platform is still maturing from a project-based delivery to a product motion, which means some workflows are newer and not yet deeply habituated.

+ Switching Cost — Medium, with a key asterisk

+ What makes switching painful:
+ -> Offer data, form templates, and disclosure libraries are centralized.
+Migrating these would require significant re-authoring.
+ -> OGS is the write path for web activity into Data Cloud — replacing it breaks downstream analytics and personalization.
+ -> PLG trial provisioning is a synchronous integration — it's hard to rip out without disrupting acquisition flows.

+ What makes switching easier than you'd want:
+ -> The offer content (titles, copy, CTAs) lives mostly in authoring tools — arguably portable.
+ -> If a competitor showed up with better form UX and a Data Cloud connector, a determined team could migrate in weeks, not months — especially if Offer Catalog hasn't yet become the single source of truth for all offer data everywhere.

+ Would users leave in a weekend?

+ Probably not in a weekend — OGS's data flow integrations and the Offer Catalog's embedded configuration create real friction.
+But in a quarter?
+That's a real risk if:
+ -> The Offer Catalog hasn't achieved true "write-once, reuse everywhere" adoption across all Salesforce properties -> Downstream Data Cloud dependencies aren't deeply documented and relied upon -> No unique data asset (like accumulated progressive profiling data or offer performance history) is locked inside the platform

 **Named attacker (from partner challenge):**